-Summer and warm weather are upon us, and it’s the time of year when patrons flock to their local pools to cool off.
-Organizations like YMCAs are typically opening outdoor pools, gearing up for summer camp kids, and hiring a lot of new staff.
-This makes it a good time of year to review aquatics policies and ensure that new staff and lifeguards are qualified and trained to do their jobs safely all summer long. summer aquatics
+May is National Water Safety Month, a nation-wide awareness campaign to help keep children safe while swimming this summer.
+Swimmers can take the Safe Swimmer Pledge and adults and youth-serving organizations can find many different resources to increase their water safety awareness.
+This is also the time of year when organizations like YMCAs are typically opening outdoor pools, gearing up for summer camp kids, and hiring a lot of new staff.
+This makes it the perfect time to review aquatics policies and ensure that new staff and lifeguards are qualified and trained to do their jobs safely all summer long.

 Hiring qualified lifeguards

-Many organizations struggle to find enough staff members, and this summer hiring is especially challenging.
+Many organizations struggle to find enough staff members, and hiring may be especially challenging this summer.
 However, it’s still critical that any lifeguard hired is qualified and properly trained.
 If they aren’t going to be certified on-site, it’s important for hiring managers to ensure guards can properly demonstrate any skills necessary for their position.
 It’s also important for guards to be trained on all facility-specific procedures so they’re prepared for any emergency.
+Sometimes organizations will try to fill the gap if they can’t find enough lifeguards by requiring other staff to go through lifeguard training.
+As long as all guards have completed and passed all training requirements, this can be a good back-up measure.

 Keeping children safe in pools